Rib pain treatment is usually straightforward unless associated with trauma or costochondritis.

 Tietze's syndrome responds well to specific chiropractic rib pain treatment but a heavy midback manipulation will worsen the condition.

 Rib pain treatment by chiropractors was designed around this beautiful structure.
 Like anything mechanical, the ribcage too needs maintenance.
-Both the joints at the front, the costo sternal joints, and the joints at the back, the costo spinal joints, can be injured by freak movements.
+Both the joints the costo sternal joints in front, and those at the back, can be injured by freak movements.

-An unexpected sneeze, a bout of bronchitis and trauma such as the injury from a seatbelt in an motor vehicle accidents, or a fall on the fist as in skating; all of these can and do injure the ribcage.
+An unexpected sneeze, a bout of bronchitis and trauma such as the injury from a seatbelt in an motor vehicle accidents, or a fall on the fist as in skating can and do injure the ribcage.

 Rib subluxations can be exquisitely painful.
 Every breath may be a nightmare.
 However, the treatment, correctly done is not usually particularly painful.